mtdukes/crib-sheets/mapping/README.md

 A collection of resources for mapping stuff

 ##Tiger files
 [Tiger files from the Census Bureau](https://www.census.gov/geo/maps-data/data/tiger-line.html) can provide the source material for a lot of mapping applications.
-Bulk download is available through the bureau's [FTP site](ftp://ftp2.census.gov/geo/tiger/TIGER2014), which is organized by [defined name definitions](ftp://ftp2.census.gov/geo/tiger/TIGER2014/2014_TL_Shapefiles_File_Name_Definitions.pdf).
+Bulk download is available through the bureau's FTP site, which is organized by defined name definitions.

+- ftp://ftp2.census.gov/geo/tiger/TIGER2014

+- ftp://ftp2.census.gov/geo/tiger/TIGER2014/2014_TL_Shapefiles_File_Name_Definitions.pdf

 Shapefiles are named according to [state and county FIPS codes](http://www.epa.gov/envirofw/html/codes/state.html).
 For example, a shape file of water features in Wake County in North Carolina would be named [tl_2014_37183_areawater.zip](ftp://ftp2.census.gov/geo/tiger/TIGER2014/AREAWATER/tl_2014_37183_areawater.zip).